 Just another plastic puck with some blinking lights, a mesh wifi station may not look that different from the traditionally cumbersome models.
 It’s so unassuming, you may wonder if it’s worth the extra investment.
 You’ll quickly find, however, that mesh wifi can solve many of the most common problems.
 Using multiple nodes, wireless mesh networks let you space access points throughout your house (and yard, if you like), but they don’t act independently.
 Your devices will switch from station to station seamlessly, without the need to save and manually select multiple network names and passwords, and all devices can be configured through cleanly designed smartphone apps.
 WiFi dead spots and degraded speeds can be a thing of the past with the best mesh WiFi, so read on for our guide to which systems excel.

-- Best easy-to-use home mesh WiFi system: Google Nest WiFi
+- Best for homes: Google Nest WiFi

 - Best mesh WiFi extender: Amazon eero mesh router

-- Best system for the fastest mesh WiFi: Netgear Orbi WiFi 6
+- Fastest: Netgear Orbi WiFi 6

-- Best cheap mesh WiFi: TP-Link Deco, Version S4
+- Best budget: TP-Link Deco, Version S4

 Features to consider when shopping for the best mesh WiFi